irjudson/commands/light/README.md

-# nitrogen-lightCommand
+# nitrogen-light

-This module adds lightCommand functionality to an application, service, or admin tool.
+This module adds lightCommand and lightStatus functionality to an application, service, or admin tool.
 Light commands are used to control light devices that have hue, brightness, saturation, and on/off control.

 ## Other Projects